hashicorp-dev-advocates/workshop-vault-for-developers/README.md

 1. `make setup`
 1. `make java`

+To issue API calls, you can use the Postman collection.
+However, you'll need to update the `Environment` to use Minikube's tunnel addresses if you are on Mac.

+Run `minikube service payments-app --url`.
+It will output the URL for the tunnel that routes to `localhost`.

 ### Docker Compose

 For Docker-only (mostly for in-depth examination), you can review the tasks in the `docker-compose/Makefile` directory.

 Run the commands in order...